No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ## Entry Points

-NOTE: A trust level of 1 is the lowest trust level
+The trust levels for each entry point are listed from the highest level of trust to the lowest level of trust.

 ### ENTRY-00: Wallet GUI

-This is the main method in which the user is supposed to interact with the wallet to manage their key(s).
-The GUI is intended to be used by people who may have very little technical knowledge about Algorand, computers (in general), and blockchain (in general).
-It is also intended to be used by people who have higher levels of expertise in those subjects.
+This is the primary method in which the user is supposed to interact with the wallet to manage their keys.
+The GUI is intended to be used by people who may have very little technical knowledge about Algorand, computers or blockchain.
+It is also intended to be flexible enough to be allow for those with higher levels of expertise in those subjects to customize the desktop wallet according to their needs.

 **Trust Levels**:

-1. Anonymous user
+1. Authenticated wallet user
-2. Authenticated user
+2. Anonymous wallet user

-### ENTRY-{{ID_NUM}}: {{Add name of entry point here}}

-{{Insert description here}}
+### ENTRY-01: Ledger device connection

+A computer or mobile device can connect and communicate with Ledger device over a USB or Bluetooth connection to sign transactions.
+Data (e.g. signed transaction) is sent from a Ledger device to the user's computer or mobile device.

 **Trust Levels**:

-1. {{Lowest level of trust}}
-2. {{Next lowest level of trust}}
-3. {{Highest level of trust}}
+1. Authenticated wallet user
+2. Ledger device owner
+3. DApp
+4. Anonymous wallet user

+### ENTRY-02: Configuration files

+The desktop wallet will most likely store some kind of user configuration in at least one file.
+In this case, the wallet will read and load the configuration data contained within this file when it initializes.
+Therefore, a configuration file would determine the behavior of the wallet.

+**Trust Levels**:

+1. Authenticated wallet user
+2. DApp
+3. Anonymous wallet user

+### ENTRY-03: Database files

+The desktop wallet may retrieve data from a file-based database, such as SQLite.
+The wallet will most likely obtain the user's Algorand account private keys from a database file.
+Also, it is possible for a [configuration file](#entry-02-configuration-files) to be a database file.

+**Trust Levels**:

+1. Authenticated wallet user
+2. DApp
+3. Anonymous wallet user

+### ENTRY-04: Memory

+Like all software, the desktop wallet requires reading data stored temporarily into memory.
+Modifications to the data in memory would change the behavior of the wallet.
+Paging or swapping may occur where some data in memory is temporarily stored onto the disk.
+This often occurs if the amount of available memory is low.

+**Trust Levels**:

+1. Authenticated wallet user
+2. Anonymous wallet user

+### ENTRY-05: Wallet connection server API

+The wallet connection server API is for allowing for other software, dApps in particular, to communicate with the desktop wallet.
+This communication would be through HTTP.
+It is possible for multiple applications to attempt to communicate with the desktop wallet at the same time.

+**Trust Levels**:

+1. Authenticated wallet user
+2. DApp
+3. Anonymous wallet user

+### ENTRY-06: Algorand node API

+Any interaction with the Algorand blockchain must be done through an Algorand node.
+This interaction is typically done through an HTTP REST API.
+Therefore, a node will typically respond with data to a request sent to it.
+As is typical of a HTTP REST API server, the nature of the data in the node's response depends on the data it received in the request.
+If a Algorand node service is used, that service most likely imposes limits on the number and size of requests.

+**Trust Levels**:

+1. Authenticated wallet user
+2. Anonymous wallet user

 ## Exit Points